web-infra-dev/modern.js/packages/document/module-doc/docs/en/api/plugin-api/plugin-hooks.md

 module-tools also provides the `build --platform` command to perform specific build tasks.

-For example, after installing the Storybook plugin, you can run `build --platform` or `build --platform storybook` to perform Storybook build tasks.
-This is because the Storybook plugin is based on the buildPlatform Hooks.
+For example, after installing the Module Doc plugin, you can run `build --platform` or `build --platform doc` to perform Doc build tasks.

 Hooks are triggered in the following order after executing `build --platform`.